 - Cain and Abel: Cain to Sandor's Abel.
 Apart from being the source of Sandor's burns, the two of them appeared quite willing to fight to the death in full view of the court for very little reason.

 - Charles Atlas Superpower: Capable of crushing a man's head with his bare hands, as seen with Oberyn Martell.
 Elia went the same way.
-As Robert Strong, he's able to rip a man's head off with his bare hands.
+In his zombified form, he's able to rip a man's head off with his bare hands.

 - Deconstructed Character Archetype: His brother Sandor points out that Gregor's very existence belies the image of knights as defenders of the weak and helpless; they're just particularly successful killers.
 Sandor learned the hard way when he was a boy that having "Ser" before your name doesn't make one any less of a psychopath.

 - Disproportionate Retribution: According to Sandor, he once killed a man for snoring too loudly.
 As for Sandor, Gregor's reason for burning his face was that Sandor had played with one of his old toys, and Sandor emphasizes that he hadn't even stolen said toy (Gregor could have, you know, ''asked for it back'').

 - Feared for his cruelty, especially when he's leading his personal band of psychopaths throughout the Riverlands.
 Even other badasses like Bronn are unashamed of admitting fear of him.